Frequently Asked Questions about the TOEFL iBT® Test

 - When do I take the test?

-Plan to take the TOEFL test two to three months before your earliest application deadline so your scores arrive at your institutions in time.
+Plan to take the TOEFL test 2 to 3 months before your earliest application or other deadline so your scores arrive at your institutions or agencies in time.
 Find application deadlines by checking each institution's website.

 - How far in advance do I register?

-Register three to four months before the test date.
+Register 3 to 4 months before the test date.

 - Where are TOEFL test scores accepted?

 More than 9,000 colleges, universities and agencies in 130 countries accept TOEFL test scores.
-For more information, see Who Accepts TOEFL Scores.
+You can even use your TOEFL scores to satisfy visa requirements in Australia.
+To learn more, see Who Accepts TOEFL Scores.

 - When should I start preparing for the test?

-Start preparing for the test at least eight weeks before your test date.
+Start preparing for the test at least 8 weeks before your test date.

 - What is the best way to prepare for the TOEFL test?